Bloody battles in Down

-A walk through the historic county town of Down.
+Discover the darker side of Downpatrick's long history, the county town of Down and ancient home of kings.
 Home to many Irish legends this tour explores millennia of the town's history.
 The tour begins with the greatest of all of Ireland's legends, Saint Patrick.

 Meeting just beneath Down Cathedral we proceed to the burial place of Ireland's Patron Saints Patrick, Brigid, and Columba.
 Here you are regaled with the story of this sacred place in the shadow of the historic Down Cathedral.
 From here we proceed to the Mound of Down, one of the largest earthworks in Western Europe.